szhan135/SecuLock/README.md

 During the inital set up process, users will be asked to scan their RFID tags and fingerprints on the lock's scanners.
 The app will prompt a message to indicate success or ask the users to try again.

 In the "My locks" screen, select the lock to be locked/unlocked.
-A large button will apear on the lock page.
-In the center of the button, the locked/unlocked status is displayed.
-A prompt will suggest "Hold to unlock" or "Hold to lock" depending on the lock status.

-When the center button is held for 3 seconds, a prompt will display "Unlocking, please proceed with the fingerprint and RFID scanners.
+Tap the "Lock" button to lock, and tap the "Unlock" button to unlock.
+A text field will display the unlock and lock result (Successful or Failed).

 At the bottom of the lock screen, a "History" button appears.
 Users can select this button to view the lock and unlock history of the lock.